 Marc Bousquet is Associate Professor of English at Emory University.
 He is the author of How the University Works: Higher Education and the Low-Wage Nation.

-Mary Pat Brady is Associate Professor in the Department of English and Director of the Latino Studies Program at Cornell University.
+Mary Pat Brady is Associate Professor in the Department of English and the Latino Studies Program at Cornell University.
 She is the author of Extinct Lands, Temporal Geographies: Chicana Literature and the Urgency of Space.

 Laura Briggs is Professor and Chair of the Women, Gender, Sexuality Studies Department at the University of Massachusetts-Amherst.
 Her most recent book is Somebody’s Children: The Politics of Transracial and Transnational Adoption.